muratk5n/thirdwave/en/README.md

 ---

-Al Monitor: "Egypt's Sisi meets Modi, inks 'strategic partnership' on lanedmark India visit..
+Al Monitor: "Egypt's Sisi meets Modi, inks 'strategic partnership' on landmark India visit..
 The trip could lead to greater cooperation between India and Egypt on trade, the Suez Canal, green hydrogen and more"